2025 Food Assistance and Awareness Program

 Listings of food assistance services, events and how you can help; all in the palm of your hand.
 Madly Good manages the community helper website to help share important up-to-date information for local events and local resources.
 The site will continue to list winter giving programs including coat drives and toy drives throughout the tri-state area and close to home.

-Madly Good is hosting a food and coat drive!
-Visit Revolution Rotisserie in Pleasant Ridge to donate any new or gently-used coats, winter gear and non-perishable foods.
-You can have a direct impact by donating.
-You can donate with a monetary donation or you can drop-off at our two locations.
-We will be stocking local pantries where residents have immediate access to these items.
+Madly Good is hosting a food drive!
+You can donate canned, non-perishable foods or a monetary donation.
+We will be stocking local little pantries where residents have immediate access to these items.
 Click here for more info and locations in Cincinnati.

 Local Food Resources - Communication and Outreach